aranya-project/aranya/README.md

 After the daemon has started up, start the application.

+### Rust Example Application

+Generate a new workspace with the `crates/aranya-example` crate:
+`cargo generate https://github.com/aranya-project/aranya crates/aranya-example`

+Navigate into the new workspace directory:
+`cd aranya-example`

+Build the example:
+`cargo build`

+Run the example:
+`cargo run`

 ## What's Contained In This Repo

 This repository contains the following components: